backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 ### signer.any.sendTransaction(tx: { to: string, data: string, compensation?: string, gaslimit?: number }) : RelayTransactionReceipt

-Sends a transaction via any.sender.
+Sends a transaction via Backbone Cabal.
 Mandatory fields:

 - **to**: same as a normal transaction
 - **data**: same as a normal transaction